 If the above steps have no success, a legal debt collection procedure may begin in Finland, if the creditors agree with this.
 The legal debt collection is initiated by the debt collection agency or by a law firm by sending a complaint at the district court.
 The decision taken by the court must be applied immediately and if the debtor is still not paying the amount it’s transferred to execution.
 During the execution, all the debtors’ assets are used in order to cover the debt, the collection expenses, the execution fees and other legal expenses.

 The debtors must be aware that if it refuses to cover the claims, besides the due amount other expenses can be added such as the debt collection expenses, interest on arrear and court costs.

 In case you need assistance in this matter, do not hesitate to contact our team of Finnish lawyers.
-You should knos that our team of local lawyers can help you in a wide range of legal issues, from company registration to immigration assistance.
+You should knos that our team of local lawyers can help you in a wide range of legal issues, from company registration to immigration to Finland.